OUR PROCESS IS CHANGING

 B. We acquire perpetual non-exclusive print and electronic rights in English.

-C. Payment is an initial $10 advance on royalties, and royalties are calculated by dividing half the profit from sales of each specific issue between all contributors for that issue.
+C. Payment is an initial $10 advance on royalties, ($20 for senior members) and royalties are calculated by dividing half the profit from sales of each specific issue between all contributors for that issue.
 Editors who have worked on the issue in question, or who were doing work for the Academy while that issue was in preparation, equally divide half of what remains.
 The remainder belongs to the Academy for growth of the Journal and other activities.
 For writers, profit is divided proportionally by word count (1st issue, Life of Beasts) or by number of contributions (subsequent issues, according to revised policy.)

 D. Copyright always belongs to the author.